-Microsoft's decision to suck the bulk of PerformancePoint's business intelligence capabilities into SharePoint is having a big impact on the company's partners that sell and support Dynamics
+Microsoft's decision to suck the bulk of PerformancePoint's business intelligence capabilities into SharePoint is having a big impact on the company's partners that sell and support Dynamics ERP and CRM applications.

 Microsoft has told those partners over the past year that PerformancePoint was the strategic migration path for customers now running Microsoft FrX , Forecaster and Enterprise Reporting business intelligence (BI) products.
 That advice is no longer operative, several partners told SearchITChannel.com.
 "That other [move to PerformancePoint] plan is now reversed," said one veteran Dynamics partner..

 In late January, Microsoft said it would repackage PerformancePoint's score carding, dashboard and analytics as "PerformancePoint Services for SharePoint."
 On its website, Microsoft Senior Vice President Kurt DelBene, of the Office Business platform group, promised a new Service Pack 3 later this year for the current Office PerformancePoint Server 2007.
 After that, the standalone PerformancePoint SKU is gone.